fusonic/redmine-import/README.md

 data (tracker, status, priority, custom fields).
 See `app/config/sample.json`.
 A JSON schema can be found `app/config/schema.json`.
 The config file MUST conform to that schema.

+We recommend to use numeric project IDs **only**.
+GitLab's API does sometimes contain bugs regarding encoding/decoding of the alphanumeric project name.
+Will eventually lead to API responses with status code 404.

 Then, run the import command:

 ```bash